scarpent/ledgerbil/README.md

 two.
 The schedule entry will always show the date of the next entry to be added.

-What will this transaction do when confronted with February?
+What will this scheduled transaction do when confronted with February?
 It will use the 28th or the 29th.
 You can also specify `eom` (end of month) which will use the last day of the month, or `eom30` which will use the 30th for every month except February, in which it will again fall back to the 28th or the 29th.

 The `days` list can also be space delimited, e.g.

     ;; schedule ; monthly ; 15 30

 Finally, the `days` list is only used for `monthly` schedules.
 Perhaps in the future we'll support multiple days of the week for `weekly` schedules.

 The `interval` spot can be used to specify some other interval, e.g.: